rugk/threema-msgapi-sdk-php/README.md

 $settings = new ConnectionSettings(
     '*THREEMA',
     'THISISMYSECRET'
-    null, //the host to be used, set to null for default (recommend) [
+    null, //the host to be used, set to null to use the default (recommend) [
         'forceHttps' => true, //set to true to force HTTPS, default: false 'tlsVersion' => '1.2', //set the version of TLS to be used, default: null